 Compensation for Wrongful Death Claimants

-In accordance with Georgia law, you may be eligible to recover various damages related to the death of your loved one, including:
+In accordance with Georgia law, you may be eligible to recover fair compensation related to the death of your loved one, including the following types of damages:

 - Medical expenses from their hospitalization, treatments, and end-of-life care